Employer of Record (EOR) in India

 Step 4: Running Payroll

-Running payroll in India involves several essential components to ensure employees are compensated accurately and on time.
+In our years of experience managing payroll for international companies in India, we've found that running payroll involves several critical components to ensure accurate and timely employee compensation.
 Key tasks include calculating gross salaries based on employment agreements, applying statutory deductions such as income tax (TDS), Provident Fund, and managing additional deductions like professional tax.
 The process also requires generating detailed pay slips that outline earnings and deductions, followed by the timely disbursement of salaries to employees' bank accounts.

-Partnering with an Employer of Record (EOR) like Wisemonk simplifies the payroll process significantly.
+Our data shows that companies using our EOR services save an average of 15-20 hours per month on payroll-related tasks, allowing them to focus on their core business activities.
+Partnering with an Employer of Record (EOR) simplifies the payroll process significantly.
 The EOR takes responsibility for all payroll calculations, ensuring compliance with Indian labor laws and tax regulations.
-They handle the complexities of statutory deductions and filings, generate comprehensive payslips, and ensure that salaries are paid promptly.
+They handle the complexities of statutory deductions and filings, generate comprehensive pay slips, and ensure that salaries are paid promptly.

 Key components of payroll management in India include: